claudia-viaro/Wdss-UCLdss_research/README.md

 - [Spatial methods and their applications to environmental and climate data](https://arxiv.org/pdf/1910.00006.pdf)

 ### 3) Variational Inference
 Variational Inference is an approximate Bayesian inference method used to approximate the model posterior by a simpler distribution by casting the inference problem into an optimization one.
 The goal is to infer good values of the latent variables given observed data, hence the posterior distribution.
-A famous algorithm in Variational Inference is Variational AutoEncoder. <br />
+A famous algorithm is Variational AutoEncoder. <br />

 Applications that can be explored lie in causal inference: use latent-variable models (VAE) to discover hidden confounders (a variable that affect both the intervention and the outcome, hence producing a spurious correlation and masking the true cause of a phenomenon of interest) and infer how they affect treatment and outcome.<br />